opt-out-tools/model-online-misogyny/CONTRIBUTING.md

 the repository and
 [clone](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)
 the forked repository on your local disk.
+5. Copy the **OOT** dataset in the `data` folder of the repository.
-4. In your terminal, use the following command to create a new Conda environment:
+6. In your terminal, use the following command to create a new Conda environment:

 ```bash
 conda create -n <name_for_your_environment> python=3.7
 ```

-5. Activate the environment using the following command:
+7. Activate the environment using the following command:

 ```bash
 conda activate <name_for_your_environment>
 ```

-6. At the root of the repository, install the dependencies with the below command:
+8. At the root of the repository, install the dependencies with the below command:

 ```bash
 pip install -r requirements.txt
 ```

-7. Download the spaCy language model needed for our machine learning pipeline with the following command:
+9. Download the spaCy language model needed for our machine learning pipeline with the following command:

 ```bash
 python -m spacy download en_core_web_md